 Wolfgang Rihm

-From ‘Texte poétique et contexte musical’ in Wolfgang Rihm, Fixer la liberté ? Écrits sur la musique (Geneva: Editions Contrechamps, 2014).
-This excerpt translated from the French by Richard Jonathan.
+From ‘Texte poétique et contexte musical’ in Wolfgang Rihm, Fixer la liberté ? Écrits sur la musique (Geneva: Éditions Contrechamps, 2014).
+Translated here by Richard Jonathan.

 The ‘epic’ character of a piece of music does not necessarily consist in the representation of an action that one could communicate verbally but rather in the transposition of certain principles of the unfolding of verbal action towards techniques of musical development.